Adam Czerniaków: Diary of Adam Czerniaków

 The theatre company Voices of the Holocaust toured England during 2013–14 with the play Fragile Fire based on the Warsaw Ghetto uprising which featured scenes depicting Czerniaków.
 In 2015 the actor and writer Tim Dalgleish (formerly of Voices of the Holocaust) wrote a full-length play based on Czerniaków's journals called The Last Days of Adam: The true story of Adam Czerniaków.
 The play depicted Czerniaków as a conflicted character, torn between the need to ameliorate the worst excesses of the Nazis and the danger of being manipulated into becoming a collaborator.

 American composer Arnold Rosner's From the Diaries of Adam Czerniaków, Op.
 82 is a half-hour classical music work composed in 1986 and scored for full orchestra and a narrator, who reads selected diary entries.
 The work was commissioned and later recorded by the conductor David Amos.
 According to the work's only commercial recording, made in 2015, the English translation of Czerniaków's words was made by Raul Hilberg and Stanislaw Staron, in collaboration with Josef Kermisz of Yad Vashem in Jerusalem.

 Personal life

 Czerniaków was married to Niunia (dr Felicja Czerniakówa) on 24 July 1912.
 They had a son named Jas, who became a lawyer and economist.
-Following the invasion of Poland, Jas fled to Soviet occupied territory and was exiled to Kirghiz SSR in Soviet Central Asia, where he died on July 18, 1942.
+Following the invasion of Poland, Jas fled to Soviet Kyrgyzstan, where he died on July 18, 1942.

 Niunia survived the war and lived in poor financial conditions till her death in 1950.
 She was buried next to her husband at the Okopowa Street Jewish Cemetery in Warsaw.

+In popular culture

+Cerniaków was portrayed by Canadian actor Donald Sutherland in the 2001 film Uprising.